Climate and Average Weather Year Round in Mankato Minnesota, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Mankato varies significantly throughout the year.

 The wetter season lasts 5.7 months, from April 6 to September 28, with a greater than 25% chance of a given day being a wet day.
 The month with the most wet days in Mankato is June, with an average of 12.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Mankato changes throughout the year.

 Rain alone is the most common for 8.9 months, from March 4 to November 29.
 The month with the most days of rain alone in Mankato is June, with an average of 12.3 days.

 Snow alone is the most common for 3.2 months, from November 29 to March 4.
 The month with the most days of snow alone in Mankato is December, with an average of 2.0 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Mankato experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.0 months, from March 2 to December 2, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 17, with an average total accumulation of 4.1 inches.
+The month with the most rain in Mankato is June, with an average rainfall of 4.1 inches.

 The rainless period of the year lasts for 3.0 months, from December 2 to March 2.
-The least rain falls around January 25, with an average total accumulation of 0.1 inches.
+The month with the least rain in Mankato is January, with an average rainfall of 0.1 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Mankato experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Mankato experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.2 months, from October 30 to April 7, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 15, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 5.2 months, from October 30 to April 7, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Mankato is December, with an average snowfall of 4.3 inches.